 - the provision of contract management and support services of the operations and maintenance of certain operational PPP schools and other specified projects.

-- the direct procurement of certain Exchequer-funded projects on behalf of the Department of Education and Skills.
+- the direct procurement of certain Exchequer-funded projects on behalf of the Department of Education.